 Opening hours & guided tours

-The chapel and Hocheppan castle are open for visitors (guided tours) daily from 11 am to 4 pm.
+The chapel and Hocheppan castle are open for visitors (guided tours) from Thursday to Sunday from 11 am to 4 pm.
 The winter break lasts from the beginning of November to the beginning of April.
 Further information to the guided tours is provided by the tourist information office of Eppan and under the number +39 0471 662 206.

 Hocheppan castle tavern

 The rustic castle tavern is ideal for a small snack after visiting the castle or during an excursion.
 Inspired by the precious frescos in the chapel, the main focus in the menu is on the delicious South Tyrolean dumplings.
 As well, the menu includes classics such as the “Brettlmarende” (a typical local snack) and homemade sweets.
 The Hocheppan castle tavern is daily open from 10 am to 6 pm (Wednesday day of rest).

 Castle hike & archery

 If you rather place importance on the sporting aspect of a trip in the environs of Eppan, we also recommend you the Hocheppan Castle, because you can reach it on foot.
 The hike through the forest takes about 20 minutes and starts on the car park below the castle.
 Up there you’ll have a wonderful view to valleys and mountains of Southern South Tyrol and beyond it.

 The woods in the environs of Hocheppan Castle invite you to take a comfortable rest and take you to a journey back to the Middle Ages.
 This is ensured not least by the medieval archery trail in the environs of Hocheppan castle.